somnathpanja/easy-profiler/README.md

     });

 #### Nice way
-In the example below we will find out how much time it takes to read the file.
+In the example below we will find out how much time it takes to read the hosts file.

     require('easy-profiler');
     var fs = require('fs');